-There is little work on context-aware preference queries.
-In our previous research [14, 16], we have addressed the same problem of expressing contextual preferences.
+Although there has been a lot of work on developing a variety of context infrastructures and context-aware middleware and applications (such as, the Context Toolkit [14] and the Dartmouth Solar System [3]), there has been only little work on the integration of context information into databases.
+Next, we discuss work related to context-aware queries and preference queries.
+In our previous research ([16, 17, 18]), we have addressed the same problem of expressing contextual preferences.
 However, the model used there for defining preferences includes only a single context parameter.
 Interest scores of preferences involving more than one context parameter are computed by a simple weighted sum of the preferences of single context parameters.
-Here, we allow contextual preferences that involve more than one context parameter and also associate context with queries.
-The problem of context state resolutions and its development is also new here.
-Contextual preferences, called situated preferences, are also discussed in [9].
-Situations (i.e., context states) are uniquely linked through an N:M relationship with preferences expressed using the quantitative approach.
-Our model is compatible with this approach and further supports multidimensional attributes and context resolution.
-Next, we discuss related work on context queries and on preference queries.
+Here, we allow contextual preferences that involve more than one context parameter as well as we associate context with queries.
+The problem of context state resolutions and its development is also new in this paper.